je-nunez/subsegment-tcp-speeds-l7/examples/README.md

       wrapper_final_backend_server.sh     uses option "--listen ..." alone

+An example output, after some lines have been input into the `original client`, is:

+      <-- Delay between 127_0_0_1_64840 and localhost_9090 = 496 microsecs
+      <-- Delay between stdin and localhost_9090 = 969 microsecs
+      ...
+      < Line: .... my line # 1 ...
+      ...
+      ...
+      <-- Delay between 127_0_0_1_64840 and localhost_9090 = 470 microsecs
+      <-- Delay between stdin and localhost_9090 = 980 microsecs
+      ...
+      < Line: .... my line # 2 ...
+      ...

+so it is giving the delays (in microseconds) between each layer-7 in the communication chain.
+(This is without `static-tags` and `debug` options, explained below.)

 In all cases, the invocation of the main program is with `--debug 7`, which asks the program to dump the annotations inside the packets as they travel through each layer-7 hop, and not merely prints the summary of the final